 A torn rotator cuff is a painful and sometimes debilitating injury that can severely limit a person's range of motion and make completing everyday tasks painful, if not impossible.
-Unfortunately, this type of shoulder tear is not an uncommon injury.
-In fact, each year millions of people are diagnosed with a torn rotator cuff.
+Unfortunately, our car accident attorney adds, this type of shoulder tear is not an uncommon injury.
+In fact, each year, millions of people are diagnosed with a torn rotator cuff.
 The causes can be many, but one of the most misunderstood (or argued) causes is a car accident.

 What Is a Rotator Cuff?